How to Avoid a Google Penalty?

 All of these updates have penalized a lot of websites.
 Some websites have lost readers while others lost a lot of business.
 So if you are wary of getting penalized of yet another Google update, you are right to be afraid.

 In this post, we are going to outline several tips that you can use to avoid a Google penalty.
-Although there are no surefire ways to completely avoid a possible penalty, the following tips are aligned with Google’s advices and recommendations.
+Although there are no surefire ways to completely avoid a possible penalty, the following tips are aligned with Google’s advice and recommendations.
 So you should be fine.

 Here are the tips that you must follow if you want to avoid a Google penalty.